Schizotypal Personality Questionnaire (SPQ) Test

 Frequently Asked Questions

-Does a high score confirm a disorder?
+Does a high score on this schizotypal personality disorder test confirm diagnosis?

 WHAT THE TEST MEASURES